Raymon-Watson/D2C-Skincare-Analysis--SQL/README.md

 ### Sales Performance
-- Total non-cancelled revenue
+- Total non-cancelled revenue was $1,122,034.65
+- Average order value prior to shipping and discount was $636.64
-- Average order value
+- Average order value after applying the discount was $575.59
-- Revenue peaked in
+- Revenue peaked in the months:
+  - 2024 August, October, November
+  - 2025 January, July, October
-- Revenue dipped in
+- Negative revenue growth was experienced in the months:
-- Largest month-over-month increase
+  - 2024 Feb, Apr, May, Jul, Sep, Nov, Dec
+  - 2025 Feb, Apr, May, Jun, Aug, Sep, Nov

 ### Customer Behaviour
-- Top 10 customers generated % of the total revenue
+- Top 10 customers generated 3% of the total revenue
+- 20% of customers only placed a single order
-- % of customers placed more than one order
+- Only 19 customers placed more than 5 orders
-- Highest-spending customer generated % in revenue

 ### Product Performance
-- generated most revenue
+- Alpha Arbutin 2% Serum generated most revenue, accounting for 7.96% of the total revenue
+- All items had an average discount percentage around 10%
-- highest revenue product category
+- Serum was by far the highest revenue product category
 - All products had at least one sale
-- Highest discount

 ### Order Analysis
-- mosts common payment method
+- UPI was the most common payment method at 41.1%
-- most common sales avenue
+- Website was by far most common sales avenue at 55.8%
-- number of orders cancelled

 ## Recommendations